-Delaware's Discrimination in Employment Act (DEA) prohibits employment discrimination on the basis of race, color, age, religion, sex (including pregnancy), sexual orientation, national origin, genetic information, or marital status.
+Delaware's Discrimination in Employment Act (DEA) prohibits employment discrimination on the basis of race, color, age, religion, sex (including pregnancy), sexual orientation, national origin, genetic information, marital status, reproductive health decisions, family responsibilities, membership in a volunteer emergency responder organizer, or status as a victim of domestic violence, a sexual offense, or stalking.
 DEA is modeled after the federal equal opportunity laws and governs employers employing four or more persons within Delaware.
 Delaware permits employees who work for employers with four or more employees to sue in Delaware's Superior Court after the exhaustion of administrative remedies, including receipt of a Delaware Right to Sue notice.
 DEA is the exclusive remedy for state employment discrimination claims.
 DEA further clarifies that an employee is barred from bringing suit based on the same alleged unlawful discriminatory employment practice in both federal and state court, but rather must select one forum or the other.